Harold-Glitch/bitreverse/README.md

   - CUDA 9.2 Toolkit
   - Boost

+## REST server

+A REST Json server is used to communicate with the GUI (node.js & Electron) The default port is 5132 but it can be changed as the first argument of the command line.

+The commands are:
+			/found
+			/device
+			/status
+			/user
+      /version

 ## Supporting this project

 If you find this project useful and would like to support it, consider making a donation.
 Your support is greatly appreciated!